geerlingguy/ansible-role-jenkins/README.md

 The Jenkins home directory which, amongst others, is being used for storing artifacts, workspaces and plugins.
 This variable allows you to override the default `/var/lib/jenkins` location.

+    jenkins_process_user
+    jenkins_process_group

+The OS username and group which should be used to own the jenkins home directory and to run the jenkins daemon (both default to `jenkins`)

     jenkins_http_port: 8080

 The HTTP port for Jenkins' web interface.